Showing posts with label band. Show all posts

 Another day of fun!

-He sang about Tom Clark a bandit during the Civil in the Shoals, that robbed and killed people.
+He sang about Tom Clark, a bandit during the Civil War in the Shoals, who robbed and killed people.

 He was caught, put into jail, taken out by a mob of townspeople, and hanged along with two members of his gang.